merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 The important part for IC is the section with lines that start from `1` and go to `102`.
 Each of these numbers are the match states of the HMM profile--in this case the profile has 102 match states.
-On each line with one of these numbers are the negative natural log of the emission probabilities for each of the 20 amino acids.
-Therefore, by parsing this file, one can establish the emission probabilities for every match state in every HMM profile.
+On each line starting with one of these numbers are the negative natural log of the emission probabilities for each of the 20 amino acids.
+Therefore, by parsing this file by taking the negative exponentiation of these values, one can establish the emission probabilities for every match state in every HMM profile.

 To grab the IC values for each match state, I wrote a parser class, `anvio.pfam.HMMProfile`, that